 - Mary Fletcher Bonnycastle Poetry Award ($75 Chapters/Indigo gift card to one student each in Grades 9-11) This award is to be given out annually at the Awards Assembly to three deserving students.
 These students have grown within a group learning experience, developed their values and talents within the matrix of the course, and created a portfolio, an anthology or a performance that touches our hearts.
 Click here for the consideration form

 - The Caelan Nanek Co-op Award ($500 to one graduating student) Caelan Nanek graduated from Northern in 2015.
 The award was established by his parents to honour Northern staff for the support and assistance provided to Caelan.
 The award of $500 is given to a graduating student who demonstrates commitment and achievement in the Co-op Program.
-Students are not required to apply for the award; staff will nominate students for consideration.
+No application required.
+Staff will select.

 - Audrey Yvonne Smith Scholarship ($900 to one graduating student or $450 to each of two graduating students from the Deaf and Hard of Hearing Program) Funded by a legacy from Audrey Yvonne Smith, this scholarship honors a graduating student who is pursuing further education or training, who has demonstrated leadership and commitment to Northern and to the Deaf and Hard of Hearing Program (through sports and/or other departmental activities), and who has demonstrated leadership and commitment to the deaf and hard of hearing community beyond Northern.
 Click here for the consideration form